-We waited with bated breath all dressed for Christmas Eve service at our Bible believing evangelical church where somber colors were the tradition for men.
-Black suits, white shirts, maybe a Christmas tie or a daring green sweater would be seen in the narthex-a fancy word for the place where children wait for their parents to leave church.
+We sat and waited,my brother and I, all dressed for the Christmas Eve service at our Bible believing evangelical church.
+Somber colors were the tradition for men.
+Black suits, white shirts, maybe a Christmas tie or a daring green sweater would be seen in the narthex, a fancy word for the place where children wait for their parents to leave church.

-My brother and I loitered around, waiting for our parents to come down the long hall ready to go to the service.
-Would he wear them?
+My brother and I loitered around the living room, waiting for our parents to come down the long hallway ready to go to the service.
+Would he wear them, we wondered?
 Would this be an off-year?
 We never knew until we heard his footsteps and he turned the corner.

 He liked to present himself holding his hands out to the sides, squatting a little with a goofy smile.
 A “ta-da” befitted his presentation though I’m not sure he ever said it.
 He just acted it.
-And we knew he was wearing them.
+And we knew he was wearing the pants.

 The pants were social suicide we knew we’d never live down.

-We usually protested a little because we knew it was a lost cause.
+We usually protested a little but we knew it was a lost cause.
 We rolled eyes.
 Groaned.
-Some years he changed in response to our complaints, but most he stuck with it.
+Some years he changed in response to our complaints, but most he stuck with the pants, loyal to a fault.
 One year he wore a white sweater he probably got the same year as the pants.

 Pendleton!
-Mom reminds us when we laugh about this story.
+Mom reminds us when we laugh about this story that lives on in legend at the family dinner table.
 They were nice, Pendleton wool pants!
 As though our roasting was unbefitting the dignity of Pendleton wool with its long history quality and tradition.
 She was personally invested in the pants and may have even bought them as a gift in their early married days when they were in style.